 Factory methods encapsulate object creation.
 This is useful if the creation process is very complicated – if it depends on settings in configuration files or input data by the user.

 Suppose we have a class which contains graphics files (png, jpeg, bmp, etc.) and creates reduced size copies of them (the so called thumbnails).
-A variety of formats are supported, each represented by a class:
+A variety of formats is supported, each represented by a class: